ucfopen/UDOIT/INSTALL.md

 SSL Issues:  It is important to note that most browsers will automatically block unsigned certificates, and the tool might fail to load with the message that the website might be down or have moved to a new location.
 If this happens to you after going through the rest of the instructions, you can bypass this warning by opening the specified url in a new tab, granting the browser permission to access the webpage, and then going back to where the UDOIT tool has been integrated and refreshing the page.

-TIP:  If you are running UDOIT in Docker, you will need do this each time you start the docker container.
+> If you are running UDOIT in Docker, you will need do this each time you start the docker container.

 ## Installing Composer Dependencies
 UDOIT uses Composer to install PHP dependencies.
 If you are using Docker, it will already be installed inside the PHP container.
 To install the required PHP dependencies, enter the PHP container with: